adambraimbridge/asari/README.md

 Commands:
-  github project:add-pull-request  Add a pull request to a project github project:create            Create a new project github pull-request:create       Create a new pull request
+  github project:add-pull-request  Add a pull request to a project github projects:create           Create a new project github pull-request:create       Create a new pull request

 Options: